NStefan002/mdmaker.nvim/README.md

 </details>

 ## ⚠️ Warning
-* MdMaker goes through your Neovim configuration files and finds the plugins repo names, generates url and creates README.md file.
+* MdMaker goes through your Neovim configuration files and finds the plugin repo names, generates URLs, and creates a README.md file.
 Because it is using lua patterns to match the plugin names, it could (rarely) make a mistake (for example if you have a string `"some_non-blank_characters/same_thing"` in your config that is inside of a comment or something similar).
-If that happens consider enabling `enable_url_check` option.
-It will take some time to finish (1-10 sec on avg. depending on number of plugins, internet speed etc.).
+If that happens consider enabling the `enable_url_check` option.
+It will take some time to finish (1-10 sec on avg. depending on the number of plugins, internet speed, etc.).
-Note that while it validates urls, It **WILL NOT** block your Neovim instance!
-It will work in the background and it will notify you when your README is generated.
+Note that while it validates URLs, It **WILL NOT** block your Neovim instance!
+It will work in the background and notify you when your README is generated.
 * This plugin was only tested on Linux systems.
 * This plugin was created for my personal use (since I'm a lazy bastard).
-I shared it so someone can fork it and customize according to their personal needs if they don't like my 'style' of writing READMEs (e.g. icon choice, sorting order of plugins, etc.).
+I shared it so someone can fork it and customize it according to their personal needs if they don't like my 'style' of writing READMEs (e.g. icon choice, sorting order of plugins, etc.).